beginning of content

 Oral antiviral treatments may affect how the contraceptive pill works.
 You should use a different type of contraception while taking COVID-19 antiviral treatments.

-It's advised that females use other forms of contraception during treatment and for:
+Females should use other forms of contraception during treatment, and for:

 For more, read the Consumer Medicine Information for your treatment.
 You can also talk to your doctor or pharmacist about what is best for you.